Aveek-Saha/Movie-Script-Database/README.md

 1. Install all dependencies using `pip install -r requirements.txt`.
 2. Collect all the scripts: `python get_scripts.py`.
 This might take a while(2+ hrs).
 3. Remove duplicates and empty files: `python clean_files.py`.
 4. Collect metadata from TMDb and OMDb: `python get_metadata.py`.
+(You'll need an API key for this)
 5. Parse scripts: `python parse_files.py`.

 The sources that scripts are collected from are: